fex01/transparency-information-dictionary/README.md

 ...
 ```

-If you want to run the test yourself you can either install the necessary requirements locally with `cd tid-service && pip install -r requirements.txt` - or just connect to the tid-service container `docker exec -it transparency_tracing-tidservice-1 bash` to then use
+If you want to run the test yourself you can either install the necessary requirements locally with `cd tid-service && pip install -r requirements.txt` - or just connect to the tid-service container `docker exec -it transparency_tracing-tidservice-1 bash`<sup id="6">[6](#f6)</sup> to then use

 - `pytest -s tid_test.py::TestTIDictService::test_02_category` to run the test and print the output to the console
   - do not overlook flag `-s` to actually show to output in the console